jviksne/dtsmerge/README.md

 ## Installation

-Download the files and run the following command via command line from the base directory:
+Download the files and run the following command from the base directory:

 `npm install -g`